Fitchburg, MA Personal Injury Lawyer

 Broken Bones

 Some broken bones are easier to repair than others.
 For example, a broken arm or leg is relatively easier to fix and recover from than a broken pelvis, hip, or collarbone.
 Treatment for a broken bone could include the insertion of pins and rods into your body to help keep the bones in place while they mend, possibly requiring multiple surgeries.
-Moreover, you will be unable to do certain activities while the broken bones heal.
+Moreover, you cannot do certain activities while the broken bones heal.

 Cuts, Puncture Wounds, and Lacerations